ashwathboomi/cse15l-lab-reports/Lab2Report.md

 `getQuery()` - returns a string of the Query

 The String `opt` continues to get updated with new Queries entered.
 This value is returned for the handleRequest method.

+In the second screenshot, the final iteration of the value of `opt` ends up being `"dog/npoop/n123"`

 Inputing any time of data type will return a String casted version of that data type in the reference `opt`